 What role does core strength play in safely rucking with a herniated disc?

-Core strength is vital for the stability of your spine while rucking.
+Core strength is vital for the stability of your spine while rucking, with or without degenerative disc disease.
 A strong core helps reduce pressure on your lower back and improves your overall posture.

 References